 - Best safety techniques, such as tackling

 - Recognize potential hazards, uneven surfaces, faulty equipment

 - Bandages and braces for protection

 - Stretch and warm-up

 - Recognize fatigue.
 Injuries usually happen late in the game and late in the season.

-When an injury happens, ATs see the immediate injury and agony, not days or weeks later.
+When an injury occurs, ATs see the immediate injury and agony, not days or weeks later.
 They triage the injury and determine the order and priority of treatment and transport.
-ATs recognize a game-stopping injury that requires an ambulance to the hospital, such as ruptured spleen, open dislocation or fracture, and any neck or spine injury.
+ATs recognize a game-stopping injury that requires an ambulance to the hospital, such as a ruptured spleen, open dislocation or fracture, or any neck or spine injury.
 However, most injuries are evaluated by the AT and diagnosed and treated by the high school team physician, who may not be an orthopedic specialist.

 DOC provides ATs a resource for orthopedic care.
 DOC is open every day of the week.
 The DOC team recognizes the important healthcare role of the athletic trainer and recommends that the athlete return to the AT to follow the injury through rehabilitation back to playing the sport.
 DOC celebrates the month of March as National Athletic Trainers Month.